 - Slippery road conditions from rain, snow and ice

 Injuries sustained in a head-on collision can greatly impact a crash victim's life.
 Even a common injury such as whiplash can take a toll on someone’s life.
 It can take months to recover from head-on collision injuries, resulting in time spent out of work and lengthy physical therapy.
 Some injuries can cause life-long complications that can rob a crash victim of the ability to engage in everyday activities.
 They usually include, but are not limited to:

 - Spinal injuries

 - Cuts, bruises and contusions

 Furthermore, proving fault in a head-on collision can be challenging.
 In some cases, the evidence is cut and dry.
 But sometimes, the actions of both drivers can contribute to a head-on collision.
 Since Oklahoma is an at-fault state, this can create complications and delays in your claim.
 In fact, if you are found to be slightly at fault, you could be held liable for the percentage you contributed to the crash.
-That’s why you should always consult with an experienced auto accident attorney who understands the process.
-Lawter & Associates can help move your claim forward, clear up any confusion and fight to maximize your compensation.
+That's why you should always consult with an experienced head-on collision attorney who understands the lawsuit process.
+Lawter & Associates can help move your claim forward, clear up any confusion and fight to maximize your settlement.